 Allen Browne, Montgomery County Current Board member; retired Informaticist, National Library of Medicine, NIH; MS & PhD-ABD in sociolinguistics; certificate in Natural History Field Studies, Grad School USA/ANS.

-Jil Swearingen, Prince George's County Current Board member; Invasive Species Consultant, In the Weeds.
+Secretary: Jil Swearingen, Prince George's County Current Board member; Invasive Species Consultant, In the Weeds.
 Founder, past president, and board member, Mid-Atlantic Invasive Plant Council.
 Creator, Weed Busters, Weeds Gone Wild website, and WeedUS Database.
 Co-Creator, Invasive Plant Atlas of the United States, Mid- Atlantic Early Detection Network and phone app.
 Lead author, 'Plant Invaders of Mid- Atlantic Natural Areas’.
 M.S.
 Biology, George Mason University, 1988, research on myrmecochory - ant transport of seeds of spring ephemeral wildflowers.